isomerpages/ura-lkywcp/resources/features/_posts/2020-04-19-carbon-neutral-city.md

 While the forward-looking cities’ initiatives to reduce their environmental footprint target the gamut of their infrastructure and operations, many are zeroing in on their buildings and transport networks, as these two sectors are the largest contributors to urban emissions.
 A [landmark 2019 report by more than 50 organisations](https://urbantransitions.global/en/publication/climate-emergency-urban-opportunity/), including the United Nations, World Resources Institute and World Economic Forum, calculated that cities could use existing technologies and practices to slash their emissions by 90 percent by 2050, with the largest reductions to be found in the building and transportation sectors.

+> “All cities have a stake in the fight against climate change.
+Global climate action begins at the local level, and by working together, we can have a much bigger impact.”

 #### **A bulls-eye on buildings**

 Vancouver in Canada and Cambridge in the United States are among the pioneering cities that have introduced ambitious environmental goals for their buildings.
 In Vancouver, the government launched a ‘Zero Emissions Building Plan’ in 2016 that specified progressive emissions limits and other requirements for construction, [with an eye to achieving net zero emissions for new buildings by 2030](https://vancouver.ca/green-vancouver/zero-emissions-buildings.aspx).